Physics Inspiring the Next Generation: Exploring the Cosmos!

 General Program Information:

-• Transportation will be provided from the Baltimore-D.C.
-Metro areas and Charlottesville, VA (a designated meeting location will be provided to accepted campers).
+- Transportation will also be provided from the Baltimore-D.C.
+Metro area (a designated meeting location will be provided to accepted campers).

 About GBO Facilities:

-• PING students will live in a bunkhouse on the safe and secure Green Bank Observatory Campus.
-Note that campers will not be charged the nightly fee.
+- PING students will live in a bunkhouse on the safe and secure Green Bank Observatory Campus.
+Note that this program covers all lodging costs.